+Even though I LOVE black and white photography, I have to admit I have always struggled with judging when my colour images make the grade for a good black and white.
+To be honest, I have often been a bit frustrated with it.
 Recently, I was (re)browsing through the Photzy guide to black and white photography and the author came up with a very simple way to predict when a photo would look great as a black and white (which also suggests how to shoot them when you're out in the field).
 Photo by Kat Jayne How to Choose a Good Contender for Black and White

 Now, this is more a guideline than a rule, and one with a lot of exceptions (like anything else in photography really).
 And it is only one way while admitting there are plenty of other ways.

 But two keys you might like to watch out for are: Directional lighting Surface texture

 The first (directional lighting) can really be summed up as having a lot of highlights and shadows within the image.
 This gives you a lot of natural contrast to play with in the context of black and white tones.